apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### HOG Sub-sampling Window Search

 I decided to use a HOG sub-sampling window search which is a more efficient method for doing the sliding window approach.
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance which I set to 1.
-Furthermore I use different scale values to generate multiple-scaled search windows.
+Furthermore, I use different scale values to generate multiple-scaled search windows.
 Here is an example of the multiple-scaled search windows.

 ![alt text][image11]